strongestgeek/One-Time-Note/README.md

-# One-Time-Note
-Share one time notes, passwords or secrets.

 # One-Time Note

 One-Time Note is a simple, secure note-sharing application that generates one-time links for notes.
 Once a note is viewed, the link expires, ensuring that the note can only be accessed once.